layereight/nfc-music-box/README.md

   * pin 20 black
   * pin 22 blue
   * pin 24 white
-* connect 8x female/female jump wire to the NFC reader
+* connect 8x the female side of the jump wire to the NFC reader
   * SDA white
   * RST blue
   * GND black